 About the project

-This project, funded by the Ministry of Justice, commenced at the end of September 2015 and will deliver the following outputs in 2016:
+This project, funded by the Ministry of Justice, commenced at the end of September 2015 and delivered the following outputs in July 2016:

 - A publication on the state of volunteering in a range of prisons